-Scholastic Honors - All-USA & All-Arizona
+Scholastic Honors - All-USA & All-Arizona Academic Team

-Academic Team

 Each year, Northland Pioneer College can nominate up to two outstanding students from each campus and center location for the All-USA / All-Arizona Academic Team.
-Phi Theta Kappa, the
+Phi Theta

-American Association of Community Colleges, Arizona Board of Regents, Follet Higher Education Group and USA Today help these exceptional students reach their educational goals by awards of scholarships and tuition waivers to any of Arizona's three public universities: Arizona State University,
+Kappa, the American Association of Community Colleges, Arizona Board of Regents, Follet Higher Education Group and USA Today help these exceptional students reach their educational goals by awards of scholarships and tuition waivers (starting in the fall semester) to any of Arizona's three public universities:

-University of Arizona or Northern Arizona University.
-Students also receive a scholarship from NPC.
+Arizona State University, University of Arizona or Northern Arizona University.
+Students also receive an NPC scholarship.

-Criteria for selection:

-- Cumulative GPA of 3.50 or higher (4.0 scale); - Good academic standing and working toward an associate degree by the end of the current academic year; and - Involvement in campus and community volunteerism.
+- Criteria for selection: - Cumulative GPA of 3.50 or higher (4.0 scale); - Good academic standing and working toward an associate degree by the end of the current academic year; and - Involvement in campus and community volunteerism.